syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Ribbon-TextBox.md

 ---
 layout: post
-title: Ribbon-TextBox| Windows Forms | Syncfusion
+title: Ribbon-TextBox| WindowsForms | Syncfusion
 description:  ribbon textbox
-platform: windowsforms
+platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---
-# ToolStripTextBox
+# Ribbon TextBox

 Ribbon TextBox control provide similar set of functionalities like normal TextBox control in Ribbon Instance.
 It can be added to a ToolStripEx directly or through a panel.